BoChenGroup/PyDPM/README.md

 Install
 =============
-This library can be installed under both Windows and Linux systems.
+The curent version of PyDPM can be installed under either Windows or Linux systems.
+For Windows system, we recommed to install Visual Studio 2019 as the compiler equipped with CUDA 11.5 toolkit.
+For Linux system, we recommed to install the latest version of CUDA toolkit.

 ```
 $ pip install pydpm
 ```

-Under Windows system, we recommed to install Visual Studio 2019 and latest CUDA Toolkit.
-The combination of VS2019(with MSVC v142) and CUDA 11.5 has been tested in pydpm2.0.

 Create Probabilistic Model